 Each year the HCF Research Foundation invites applicants to apply for funding for health services research projects that address one or more nominated topics.
+Additional guidance on these topics is provided below to enable researchers to ensure their EOIs align with the call.

-The 2022 Health Services Research Grants round will focus on specific research areas of interest within two major topics:
+The 2025 Health Services Research Grants round will focus on specific research areas of interest within the following three major topics: